themasterofdisaster/java-seleniumwd-studyhall/README.md

-## seleniumwd-java-studyhall
+## java-testautomation-studyhall

-Project used for studying and playing around with SeleniumWD+Java.
+Project used for studying and playing around with test automation in java.

+- Selenium WebDriver
+- TestNG
+- Rest Assured

 ### Resources/Links: